brianschubert/troop89medfield.org/docs/install.rst

 Updating Local Hostnames (Optional)
 -----------------------------------

 If you would like to use a host name (e.g. troop89.localhost) in place of a numeric IP (e.g. 127.0.0.1) when accessing the development site, you will want to update your machines hostname configuration.
-For Unix system (MacOS, Linux, etc), add the following entry to your ``/etc/hosts`` file
+For Unix system (MacOS, Linux, etc), add the following entry to your ``/etc/hosts`` file:

 .. code-block::